Overv/VulkanTutorial/en/09_Generating_Mipmaps.md

 Our texture image now has multiple mip levels, but the staging buffer can only be used to fill mip level 0.
 The other levels are still undefined.
 To fill these levels we need to generate the data from the single level that we have.
 We will use the `vkCmdBlitImage` command.
 This command performs copying, scaling, and filtering operations.
 We will call this multiple times to *blit* data to each level of our texture image.

-`VkCmdBlit` is considered a transfer operation, so we must inform Vulkan that we intend to use the texture image as both the source and destination of a transfer.
+`vkCmdBlitImage` is considered a transfer operation, so we must inform Vulkan that we intend to use the texture image as both the source and destination of a transfer.
 Add `VK_IMAGE_USAGE_TRANSFER_SRC_BIT` to the texture image's usage flags in `createTextureImage`:

 ```c++
 ...